-Refer to the Frequently Asked Questions (FAQs) below for answers to questions related to: the overall Capital Development Program (CDP), anticipated opportunities, diversity requirements, doing business with PHL and vendor requirements.
+Refer to the Frequently Asked Questions (FAQs) below for answers to questions related to Capital Development, anticipated opportunities, diversity requirements, doing business with PHL and vendor requirements.

 General Program FAQs

 Capital Development is funded through a combination of airline-backed debt, federal and state grants, and user fees in the form of Passenger Facility Charges (PFCs) and Customer Facility Charges (CFCs).
 The Airport is self-sustaining and operates without the use of local tax dollars.

 Philadelphia International Airport is owned and operated by the City of Philadelphia.
 The Airport is one of the largest economic engines in Pennsylvania, generating an estimated $15.4 billion in spending annually and supporting more than 96,300 full‐time jobs for the 11‐county Philadelphia Metropolitan Statistical Areas (MSAs).

 There are over 130 projects in total dedicated to repairing and replacing parts of the airport.
 We expect to deliver these projects over the next 5 years.

 Information on specific projects is provided through the procurement notification process.
 To be notified about posted procurements, sign up for PHL’s Contracting Opportunities notification list.
 Instructions on how to sign up can be found on Doing Business with PHL.
 Also, on this website you will find the Anticipated Opportunities page which is updated regularly and provides a list of current or upcoming procurement opportunities.
 Please note that this list is subject to change.

 Capital Development's success will depend on partnerships with businesses throughout our region.
 We encourage large, small and diverse businesses to bid for contracts.
 For more information, visit: